zatchl/ultrasonic-altitude-sensor/README.md

 # ultrasonic-altitude-sensor

-Use an ultrasonic sensor to measure altitude and display it in the cockpit of an airplane.
+Use an ultrasonic sensor to measure altitude (when very close to the ground) and display it in the cockpit of an airplane.

 ## Requirements